YunoHost/doc/whatsyunohost.md

 YunoHost is a **server operating system** aiming to make [self-hosting](selfhosting) accessible to everyone.
 It is based on Debian GNU/Linux and is fully compatible with it.

 <img src="/images/debian-logo.png" width=100>
 ---

+### Features

+- multi-user with LDAP integration
+- multi-domaines
+- an email system
+- an instant messaging server
+- a Single sign-on (SSO)
+- an application system
+- a backup system
+- a regen configuration services system

+---